MaimonLab/SiffROI/README.md

 # SiffRoi

 TODO:
 - Rework `UsesReferenceFramesMixin` to make it opt-out: if there's no reference frames, it can use the `PHOTON_COUNTS` layer or something similar.
 Maybe this is a `siff-napari` thing to change how to pass in the data, though...
+- Import different `Region` objects on demand, rather than at initialization.

 Tools for `ROI` annotation, segmentation, etc.